liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 be too naive to believe, but rather because of his own background. ――Not because of Emilia, but because of Musica himself.

-"Musica, you are also a Mole-person who has always been looked at with disdain by the people around you, right?"
+Petra: \[Musica, you are also a Mole-person who has always been looked at with disdain by the people around you, right?\]

 Musica knew that she would be exposed to prejudice, so he might have hesitated to disparage Emilia by calling her a "half-devil" himself.

 And Petra could not help but feel that this was the key to the plan.

-"Musica, what method do you plan to use to negotiate with the kingdom by taking us as hostages?"
+Petra: \[Musica, what method do you plan to use to negotiate with the kingdom by taking us as hostages?\]

-"――.
+Musica: \[――.
 It's not a difficult topic to bring up.
-The Regundra knows that we're with the Miss and the others.
-We'll report situation as it is to the Regundra family, and then report the news to the royal capital――"
+The Regundra family knows that we're with the Miss and the others.
+We'll report situation as it is to the Regundra family, and then report the news to the royal capital――\]

-"But, you know this plan is not going to work, right?"
+Petra: \[But, you know this plan is not going to work, right?\]

-Emilia: \[――――\]
+Musica: \[――――\]

-"Even with us as hostages, the bit shots in the country will not listen to you.
-Musica, you and the others should have known that from the beginning."
+Petra: \[Even with us as hostages, the bit shots in the country will not listen to you.
+Musica, you and the others should have known that from the beginning.\]

 As usual, the presence of the real Emilia would complicate things, but if Musica saw Petra and the others as just the entourage of a young